matthiask/traduire/cli/README.md

 the folder where your local checkout of the project resides.
 The `trd` client uses the configured path to automatically find the correct settings.
 Right now there's no support forspecifying the necessary token and URL parameters directly.
-(Contributions would be very welcome for this!
-I think the CLI should be rewritten to use [Click](https://click.palletsprojects.com/) under the hood.)
+(Contributions would be very welcome for this!)

 Then, assuming you have your gettext `.po` files inside `project/locale` you you should first ensure that they are up-to-date: